core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 More generally, as soon as the client successfully verifies an incoming message protected with CTX\_NEW, the client deletes CTX\_OLD.

 Note that the client achieves key confirmation only when receiving a message from the server as protected with CTX\_NEW.
-If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}} in {{ssec-derive-ctx-client-init}}.
+If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete CTX\_NEW and start a new KUDOS execution acting again as CoAP client, i.e., as initiator in the forward message flow (see {{ssec-derive-ctx-client-init}}).

 #### Avoiding In-Transit Requests During a Key Update